 If you’re not sure what colors to use in your videos, try a tool like Adobe’s Color Wheel, Paletton’s Color Scheme Creator, or Coolors.
 These tools make it easy to create and customize any of the color schemes we’ve discussed above, or experiment with your own.
 If you have a logo or brand color you want to build around, you can input that and build a color scheme around it.
-Biteable has made it easy to choose a color scheme for your video, with built-in coordinated color palettes, as well as custom color options.
+Biteable has made it easy to choose the perfect colors of your video with the click of a button.

 By learning these color theory basics, you can create more visually appealing, eye-catching color schemes for your videos, and be sure that the colors you’re choosing will go together.